Alpha Brumage: Kentucky

 Brumage then went to Kentucky where he was football coach from 1913 to 1914, compiling an 11–5 record, and basketball coach from 1913 to 1915, compiling a 19–7 record.

 Late life and death

-In September 1915, Brumage was appointed as the physical director of the Birmingham Athletic Club in Birmingham, Alabama.
+In September 1915, Brumage was appointed as the physical director of the Birmingham Athletic Club in Birmingham, Alabama, and coached the basketball team.
 During World War I, Brumage attended officer's training school and was promoted to the rank of major in the United States Army.
 He served in France with the 322nd Field Artillery Regiment of the 83rd Infantry Division.

 Brumage retired to San Antonio in the early 1940s.
 He died there on March 11, 1963.